-A masterclass is a class given to people with already existing qualifications by an industry expert.
+A masterclass is a class for people with already existing qualifications by an industry expert.

-All three can be held in both web conferencing and video conferencing format.
+You can hold all three events in both web conferencing and video conferencing format.
 To choose the best format, you need to first establish your goals.

 If you want to reach out to the biggest audience and make the most money off registrations, a webinar is a way to go.
-If your goal is to train about 10-20 people, then you may want to give preference to video conferences.
+If your goal is to train about 10-20 people, you may want to give a video conference preference.

 Online meetings include web conferences and video conferences.
-Web conferences can be broken into webcasts, webinars and peer-level web meetings.
+Web conferences include webcasts, webinars and peer-level web meetings.